nalingupta/fn-key-project/architecture.md

 -   Connects to the host by name `nullin_fnkeyhelper_try` with `chrome.runtime.connectNative(name)`.
 -   Keeps `fnDown` boolean state.
--   Broadcasts state changes to any connected side panel port(s).
+-   Broadcasts state changes to any connected side panel port(s) and to active tabs.
 -   Reconnects on disconnect with simple backoff.

 Side Panel Page